Tag Archives: Omar Sharif

 The cinematography is breathtaking and the content is very close to the superior novel by Boris Pasternak and a feeling of “really being there” encompasses the viewer.

-Doctor Zhivago (1965) is quite simply a brilliant film and perfect for a snowy, winter evening.
+Doctor Zhivago (1965) is a brilliant film, perfect for a snowy, winter evening.

 Oscar Nominations: 5 wins-Best Picture, Best Director-David Lean, Best Supporting Actor-Tom Courtenay, Best Screenplay Based on Material from Another Medium (won), Best Music Score-Substantially Original (won), Best Art Direction, Color (won), Best Cinematography, Color (won), Best Costume Design, Color (won), Best Film Editing